 4. Make the first year as convenient as possible

 At first, I felt guilty as all of the “shoulds” came up in my head around what I “should” be doing in comparison to what I heard or saw other moms doing.
-But I quickly let that go as I saw how much more time it gave me back on my weekends by not having to grocery shop as much and in my evenings (especially once going back to work) by not standing in the kitchen long to cook my family dinner.
+But I quickly let that go as I saw how much more time it gave me back on my weekends by not having to grocery shop as much and in my evenings (especially once going back to work) by not standing in the kitchen to cook my family dinner.

 I know we’re in some tough times right now, so use your resources, ask your partner, and if nothing else, it’s OK to let the mess pile up.
 There’s no shame in that in exchange for some rest.

-5. Talk about life after baby before the baby arrives with your partner
+5. Talk about life after baby before the baby arrives

 During my pregnancy, I talked often with my husband about what life would be like once that baby arrives.
-Will he sleep in a bassinet, pack and play, or a crib?
+Will he sleep in a bassinet, pack-and-play, or a crib?
 Will we breastfeed, exclusively pump, or try formula?
 These were just a few of the questions we talked through, but we didn’t quite discuss how we would parent once the baby arrives.

 To be fair to both of us, you don’t know what you don’t know—meaning, you may not know what type of parent you’ll be until the baby actually arrives.
 I had no idea I was going to be a helicopter wife to my husband until I had a breakdown when he took a shower while the baby was asleep and I was grocery shopping (something at the time I was too nervous to do).